pci-dev/pci/doc/COAR-Notify.md

 ----------

 The COAR sub-system requires the following extra python libs:
-- rdflib (and dependencies)
 - requests

-In a `mod_wsgi` deployment, a straight install with pip3 will not make the libs available to web2py.
-To fix the issue, copy the directories installed by pip3 in `~/.local/lib/python3.8/site-packages` directly into your web2py apps directory under `modules/`.

 The PCI `coar_notify/inbox` endpoint somehow requires the captcha to be turned off.
 To disable the captcha, comment-out the line `private` in section `[captcha]` in `appconfig.ini`.